 Over the past several years, Suffolk County has assertively set the stage for the transition to the use of these new systems.
 To make the cost of I/A systems that remove nitrogen to protect water quality more affordable for homeowners, Suffolk County has developed the Septic Improvement Program.
 Under the Reclaim Our Water Septic Improvement Program, homeowners who decide to replace their cesspool or septic system with the new technologies will be eligible for a grant of up to $30,000 from Suffolk County and New York State to offset the cost of one of the new systems.
 In addition to the grant, homeowners can qualify to finance the remaining cost of the systems over 15 years at a low 3% fixed interest rate.
 The loan program will be administered by Community Development Corporation of Long Island Funding Corp, with financial support from Bridgehampton National Bank, in the amount $1 million and financial commitments from several philanthropic foundations.

-*Note: The average total cost for approved systems, including attendant engineering and design services, is approximately $19,200.
+*Note: The average total cost for approved systems is approximately $25,000.00, plus the cost of attendant engineering and design services.
 Costs will vary on a case-by-case basis.
 Please review the documents under "Cost Information" on the right side panel, detailing the estimated vendor costs and costs associated with owning an I/A OWTS.

 In order for an application to be considered for a grant the following preliminary criteria must be met: